 It’s a part of unified communications and collaboration (UCC) that connects business communications to the cloud.
 It centralizes calls, meetings, and messages on a unified platform and allows businesses to communicate with their teams, customers, suppliers, and more through one application on any internet-connected device.

-With a VoIP phone system, users can easily switch between voice calls, video conferences, or instant messaging without relying on a traditional landline or cellular services.
+With a VoIP phone system, users can easily switch between voice calls, video conferences, or even use VoIP instant messaging features without relying on a traditional landline or cellular services.
 To build deeper connections with customers, users can rely on VoIP with video chat.

 Hacked-together solutions and reliance on personal devices are neither sustainable nor secure.
 A VoIP infrastructure offers businesses the agility and flexibility to support a remote framework.
 It enables employees to take calls from anywhere.
 This cloud-based system keeps them connected and productive no matter how or where teams get their work done.